 You will need 2 doses of the AstraZeneca COVID-19 vaccine.

-You should get your 2nd dose 8 to 12 weeks after your 1st dose.
+You should get your second dose 4 to 12 weeks after your first dose.

 Vaccines teach your immune system how to protect you from diseases.

-You will have the best protection from COVID-19 after the 2nd dose.
+You will have the best protection 15 days after your second dose of the vaccine.

 The AstraZeneca COVID-19 vaccine was developed in line with international standards of safety.